Pancreatic Cancer Risk Factors

 Cigarette smokers are twice as likely as nonsmokers to develop pancreatic cancer.
 Using cigars, pipes and smokeless tobacco products also increases your risk.

 Scientific studies have shown that excessive alcohol consumption can lead to chronic pancreatitis (inflammation of the pancreas).
+Gallstones are proven to also cause pancreatitis.
 When inflammation occurs, inflammatory cells secrete growth factors and toxins.
 After many years of chronic inflammation in the pancreas, these growth factors and toxins cause genetic damage and the uncontrolled growth of pancreatic cells.
 This can lead to pancreatic cancer.
 It is important to note that it takes many years of chronic pancreatitis to increase your risk of developing pancreatic cancer.

 It is not clear how much alcohol causes chronic pancreatitis.
 The American Cancer Society recommends that women avoid drinking more than one drink per day while men should drink no more than two drinks per day.
 However, chronic pancreatitis and pancreatic cancer are associated with large amounts of alcohol consumed over an extended period of time.